emilkarlsson88/Modern_CPP/README.md

     - All the code ex are under **/home/modern_cpp_ex/**
 - If you want to exit the container, you just type "**exit**" in the terminal.

-#### "I don't get anything! what should I do?"
+### "I don't get anything! what should I do?"
-Answer my this first:
+Answer me this first:
 - Are you my boss?
     - YES: I will come over to your desk and fix it.
     - NO: Next question.